Cornmeal & Lime Cookies

 - Add in egg and mix until just combined.

-- Add flour, cornmeal, salt, baking powder, lime zest and juice to the butter mixture.
+- Add flour, cornmeal, salt, baking powder, lime zest, and juice to the butter mixture.
 Mix until everything is combined well and the cookie dough has come together.

-- Once all the cookie dough balls have been rolled in sugar, place in preheated oven and bake for 12-14 minutes.
+- Once all the cookie dough balls have been rolled in sugar, place them in preheated oven and bake for 12-14 minutes.

 - Remove the cookies once finished and cool completely.